-Most cases of adult dog vomiting result from gastric irritation due to eating grass, inedible objects, spoiled or rich food (raiding the garbage, table scraps), or simply eating too much too fast.
+Many cases of dog vomiting result from gastric irritation due to eating inedible objects, spoiled or rich food (raiding the garbage, table scraps), or simply eating too much too fast.
 Dogs and puppies may also vomit due to motion sickness during car rides or from poisoning or swallowing dangerous objects.

-Repeated vomiting, vomiting along with diarrhea, unproductive vomiting (retching or dry heaving), vomit that contains blood or other abnormal materials, or vomiting in a puppy that acts lethargic or confused before or after the event are all serious situations that require a visit to the vet.
+Repeated vomiting, vomiting along with diarrhea, unproductive vomiting (retching or dry heaving), vomit that contains blood or other abnormal materials, or vomiting in a puppy that acts lethargic or confused are all serious situations that require a visit to the vet.

 Differences Between Vomiting and Regurgitation

 Vomiting is different from regurgitation.
 Vomiting is an active process that is accompanied by retching and abdominal contractions.
 Regurgitation, on the other hand, is passive.
 Dogs may even appear surprised when food comes out of their mouths.
-Regurgitation can occur minutes to hours after your puppy eats its food, and the expelled material is mostly undigested and may even be tube-shaped like the esophagus.
+Regurgitation can occur minutes to hours after your dog eats its food, and the expelled material is mostly undigested and may even be tube-shaped like the esophagus.

 Treatment and Prevention

-Vomiting may be a sign of serious illness.
-Even if it's not due to a virus, vomiting for any reason can result in dehydration that can kill puppies very quickly.
-Anytime your pup vomits three or more times in a single day, if it lasts longer than 24 hours, or if other symptoms, such as diarrhea, accompany the vomiting, you should take it to the vet.
+Vomiting may be a sign of a dangerous illness.
+Even if the underlying cause is not serious, vomiting for any reason can result in dehydration and other problems that can kill puppies very quickly.
+Anytime your pup vomits multiple times in a single day, chronically vomits, or has additional symptoms such as diarrhea or lethargy, you should call your vet.

 Feed Mild Foods

 Slow Down Eating

-If your puppy is healthy but wolfs down its food and throws up right after eating, it just may be eating too fast.
+If your puppy is healthy but wolfs down its food and throws up right after eating, it may be eating too fast.
 Try to work on slowing down how fast your puppy eats.

 - Place a large inedible object in the dish so the puppy is forced to eat around it.

-- Feeding your puppy several small meals a day rather than one large meal will also alleviate overeating.
+- Feed your puppy several small meals a day.

 Inducing Vomiting in Puppies